 Mortgage loans in scope of SSAP No. 37—Mortgage Loans that qualify under an SVO structural assessment as SVO-Identified Credit Tenant Loans.
 These investments are excluded as these are captured as issuer credit obligations under SSAP No. 26R.

-Securities that do not qualify as Asset-Backed Securities per the bond definition in SSAP No. 26R—Bonds.
-This exclusion includes residual or interests, as well as first loss positions, that do not have contractual payments or substantive credit enhancement.
-Debt securities that do not qualify and residual interests shall follow guidance in SSAP No. 21R—Other Admitted Assets
+Securities that do not qualify as Asset-Backed Securities per the bond definition in SSAP No. 26R—Bonds and residual interests as defined in SSAP No. 21R—Other Admitted Assets.
+These securities and residual interests shall follow the accounting and reporting guidance in SSAP No. 21R.

 11. After initial recognition, the carrying value shall be determined in accordance with the reported NAIC designation.
 The determination of NAIC designations shall be in accordance with the requirements detailed in the Purposes and Procedures Manual of the NAIC Investment Analysis Office (P&P Manual):

 a.
-For reporting entities that maintain an Asset Valuation Reserve (AVR), asset-backed securities, excluding residual tranches or interests, shall be reported at amortized cost, except for those with an NAIC designation of 6, which shall be reported at the lower of amortized cost or fair value.
+For reporting entities that maintain an Asset Valuation Reserve (AVR), asset-backed securities shall be reported at amortized cost, except for those with an NAIC designation of 6, which shall be reported at the lower of amortized cost or fair value.
 3

 b.
-For reporting entities that do not maintain an AVR, asset-backed securities designated highest-quality and high-quality (NAIC designations 1 and 2, respectively), excluding residual tranches or interests, shall be reported at amortized cost; loan-backed and structured securities that are designated medium quality, low quality, lowest quality and in or near default (NAIC designations 3 to 6, respectively) shall be reported at the lower of amortized cost or fair value.
+For reporting entities that do not maintain an AVR, asset-backed securities designated highest-quality and high-quality (NAIC designations 1 and 2, respectively shall be reported at amortized cost; loan-backed and structured securities that are designated medium quality, low quality, lowest quality and in or near default (NAIC designations 3 to 6, respectively) shall be reported at the lower of amortized cost or fair value.